puppetlabs/puppetlabs-ntp/README.markdown

 #### `config_template`

 Optional.
 String.
 Specifies an absolute or relative file path to an ERB template for the config file.
 Example value: 'ntp/ntp.conf.erb'.
 A validation error is thrown if both this **and** the `config_epp` parameter are specified.

-#### `config_epp`

-Optional.
-String.
-Specifies an absolute or relative file path to an EPP template for the config file.
-Example value: 'ntp/ntp.conf.epp'.
-A validation error is thrown if both this **and** the `config_template` parameter are specified.

 #### `disable_auth`